 so a 1 cubic foot 940 Water Softener is ample providing service flow is 27 ltrs or less

 One cubic foot of resin has the ability to remove 500000-550000 mg/l CaCo3 of hardness from your water but there is better salt efficiency if it is kept between 3500000- 40000 mg/l CaCo3 of hardness.

 Do not run the resin to exhaustion.
 The water softener should have a reserve capacity of 20 to 25% before it regenerates.

 This means that it regenerates when the softener resin are 75 to 80% saturated with the hardness ions.

 A system that is larger is better than smaller but do not go to big as the softener resin can become compacted and channeling can happen if you don't regenerate often enough.

 Water softeners can remove a limited amount of dissolved Iron from your water, however if you have over 1-2 ppm, then an Iron reduction system using Filox™ would be recommended.

-OZ Filter Warehouse are in Slacks Creek, south of Brisbane, Queensland.Shipping Prices Excluding Water Filter Media:
+Oz Filter Warehouse is in Slacks Creek, south of Brisbane, Queensland.Shipping Prices Excluding Water Filter Media:

 We have Click and Collect - Free Pick Up from our warehouse option in the shopping cart.
-Please phone or email Dave to arrange a suitable collection time.
+Please phone or email Sales to arrange a suitable collection time.